 - The black dividing curtain should not be leaned on, pulled, pushed or otherwise played with.

-The far side of the gym is for fast play only.
-Basketballs and ripsticks must remain on the fast play side of the gym at all times.
-No toddler riding toys are allowed on the fast play side of the gym.
+- The far side of the gym is for fast play only.
+Basketballs, ripsticks, scooters, roller blades, and roller skates must remain on the fast play side of the gym at all times.
+No toddler riding toys are allowed on the fast play side of the gym